 Firmness: Firm, plump strawberries are ideal for a crumble, but if you have slightly older strawberries, they may still be fine to use as long as they aren't overly soft.
 Avoid fruit that's becoming mushy or has noticeable dark spots, as those will give you a flavor and texture that's less than ideal.

 Even overall appearance: While extra-large strawberries can seem attractive, their size is not indicative of flavor.
-Medium-sized berries with shiny skin, even sizing, and healthy-looking stems are the best choice when choosing strawberries for fruit-based dishes.
+Medium-sized berries with shiny skin, even sizing, and hearty-looking stems are the best choice when choosing strawberries for fruit-based dishes.

 How to make crumble hard?